gmorningman/serversettings/README.md

 wget https://github.com/NebuTech/NBMiner/releases/download/v39.7/NBMiner_39.7_Linux.tgz
 tar -xf NBMiner*.tgz
-ls # if you want to see if it was extracted properly cd NB # then hit tab a once (or maybe a few times to auto complete becasue you are lazy and don't want to type the whole nameout) nano start_ergo.sh # to edit your info
+ls # if you want to see if it was extracted properly cd NB # then hit tab to auto complete becasue you are way to lazy to type out the whole name every time nano start_ergo.sh # to edit your info
 ./start_ergo.sh # to start mining
 ```